 The next step is determining who should receive which assets.

-Sometimes one person may receive the house or condo and the other receives cash or stocks in exchange.
-Sometimes the house is sold and the proceeds of the sale are divided along with the savings and retirement accounts.
+Sometimes one person may receive the house or condo, and the other receives cash or stocks in exchange.
+Sometimes the home is sold, and the proceeds of the sale are divided along with the savings and retirement accounts.

 This area of the law is complex.
-To protect yourself, it is best to discuss this with a divorce attorney so you know what your rights and obligations are concerning your property.
+To protect yourself, it is best to discuss this with a Washington, DC divorce attorney so you know what your rights and obligations are concerning your property.